Four Ways To Avoid Exhibition Marketing Disasters

 The final word

 Don’t attend exhibitions just because.
-Exhibitions are only an effective marketing channel if you harness them within an effective marketing strategy.
+Exhibitions are an effective marketing channel only if you harness them within an effective marketing strategy.
 This ensures the exhibitions you attend, the attendees you attract, the visitors you talk to, and the leads you track, all turn into sales.